Kerry Group Advances €300 Million Share Buyback Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-The latest update is out from Kerry Group plc ( (GB:KYGA) ).
+An announcement from Kerry Group plc ( (GB:KYGA) ) is now available.

-Kerry Group plc has announced the purchase and subsequent cancellation of 13,240 of its A ordinary shares on Euronext Dublin as part of its ongoing share buyback program.
-This initiative, which aims to repurchase shares worth up to €300 million by February 2026, reflects the company’s strategy to optimize its capital structure and enhance shareholder value.
+Kerry Group plc has announced the purchase and subsequent cancellation of 25,542 of its A ordinary shares as part of a buyback program on Euronext Dublin.
+This transaction is part of a larger initiative to repurchase shares worth up to €300 million by February 2026, which aims to optimize the company’s capital structure and potentially enhance shareholder value.

 More about Kerry Group plc

-Kerry Group plc operates in the food and beverage industry, offering a wide range of taste and nutrition solutions.
-The company focuses on providing innovative products to enhance the taste and nutritional value of food and beverages, serving a global market with a strong emphasis on sustainability and health.
+Kerry Group plc operates in the food and beverage industry, focusing on taste and nutrition solutions.
+The company provides a wide range of products and services aimed at enhancing the taste and nutritional value of food and beverages, serving a global market.